 However, these were just minor inconveniences in an otherwise stellar experience but still worth pointing out.

-Whether you spend an evening under a campfire with other slayers discussing nerdy stuff, snowboarding gleefully across the Alps valley, wracking your brains to solve another puzzle in one of its many spectacular dungeons, or spending a primordial morning retrospecting alone in the woods, there is an idyllic charm to everything Dungeons of Hinterberg has to offer.
+Whether you spend an evening under a campfire with other slayers discussing nerdy stuff, snowboarding gleefully across the Alps valley, wracking your brains to solve another puzzle in one of its many spectacular dungeons, or fritter away a primordial morning retrospecting alone in the woods, there is an idyllic charm to everything Dungeons of Hinterberg has to offer.

 It immaculately captures the idyllic spirit of a small mountain village with its vibrant characters, and the heightened sense of adventure that comes from exploring its many intricately designed magical dungeons.
 But between allowing you to make friends and doing magic shenanigans, the best thing it does is it never let you forget that the real reason you’re here in Hinterberg is to relax.